jerowm098/BudgetGamingPhones/README.md

 Creating Functions for Desktop Ui:
 - using Windows Form App.

-# Whats New?

 Creating Functions for Web Api Ui:
 - using with the Swagger and Postman.

+# Whats New?

+Implement Configuration Files:
+- configuring email settings for automail using mailtrap.